-We try to ensure that your information is complete, accurate, and up-to-date by consulting with you on a regular basis.

-If you believe we hold inaccurate information about you, please let us know immediately.
+We take all reasonable steps to ensure that your information is complete, accurate, and up to date by consulting with you on a regular basis.
+If you believe TURSA holds inaccurate information about you or your circumstances change, please notify us immediately.